State Energy Program

 - Reduce the impacts of energy production and use on the environment.

 State Emergency Response and Recovery Plan (SERRP)

 This guide discusses how the State of Arizona conducts all hazard responses.
 It is built upon the National Response Framework as a scalable, flexible, and adaptable coordinating structure to align key roles and responsibilities across the State, linking all levels of government, nongovernmental organizations, and the private sector.
-It is intended to capture specific authorities and best practices for managing incidents that range from the serious but purely local, to large-scale terrorist attacks or catastrophic natural disasters.
+It is intended to capture specific authorities and best practices for managing incidents that range from serious but purely local, to large-scale terrorist attacks or catastrophic natural disasters.

-The Basic Plan, along with the Emergency Support Function Annexes, Support Annexes and Incident Annexes, supersedes the previous SERRP document dated November 2011 as part of the annual update.
+The Basic Plan, along with the Emergency Support Function Annexes, Support Annexes, and Incident Annexes, supersedes the previous SERRP document dated November 2011 as part of the annual update.
 This updated Plan is effective August 31, 2017.